chandlerketelsen/tax-engine-2026/README.md

 ## Repository Structure (TI-84 Compatible)

-Since the TI-84 Python interpreter does not support external file imports (like JSON) or standard library features, all rules, thresholds, and rates are hardcoded directly into the script files.tax_calc.py: Core Tax Liability.
+Since the TI-84 Python interpreter does not support external file imports (like JSON) or standard library features, all rules, thresholds, and rates are hardcoded directly into the script files.

+**tax_calc.py**: Core Tax Liability.
 Calculates Adjusted Gross Income (AGI), Taxable Income (using Standard Deduction), and Gross Tax Liability using the progressive bracket system./credits: Contains 20 individual scripts for calculating specific, complex tax credits, including phase-outs and limits.

 ## Execution on TI-84 CE